kavindukalinga/Product-Detection-in-Densely-Packed-Scenes/README.md

 </div>

-Hers is our output getting by random image from testing data.
+This is the result obtained by selecting a random image from the testing dataset

 <div align="center">
   <img src="https://github.com/kavindukalinga/Product-Detection-in-Densely-Packed-Scenes/blob/main/output.png" alt="Output Image">